About Us

 Mr. Nichelson also serves as the ATSSB Region 8 Coordinator, ATSSB Area Central Coordinator, the ATSSB Webmaster, and the ATSSB 4A State Representative.
 In these roles, he finds that he can give back to an organization that meant so much to him (as a student) and to many of the small school band students he has interacted with throughout his career.
 His professional affiliations include the Association of Texas Small School Bands, Texas Music Educators Association, Texas Music Adjudicators Association, and Kappa Kappa Psi National Honorary Band Fraternity.

 Outside of his teaching career, he currently runs Penson Media Technologies as a side business to his education career and still performs with local bands.
-Outside of work, he enjoys being outdoors and spending time with his wife Jessica, their son Ben, daughter Jenna, and their two dogs.
+Outside of work, he enjoys being outdoors, golfing, and spending time with his wife Jessica, their son Ben, and daughter Jenna.

-In college, Ms. Bott studied with Dr. Brian Zator, Cory Doran, Sandi Rennick and Kent Hillman.
+In college, Mrs. Morgan studied with Dr. Brian Zator, Cory Doran, Sandi Rennick, and Kent Hillman.

-Ms. Bott’s responsibilities at China Spring include coordinating the Marching Percussion Program, directing the Steel Band and Concert Band in the High School, teaching the Middle School Percussionists, and the Beginning Percussion and Trombone for the district.
+Mrs. Morgan’s responsibilities at China Spring include coordinating the Marching Percussion Program, coordinating all percussion sections in the High School and Middle School concert bands, directing the Steel Band and Concert Band in the High School, and teaching the Middle School and Beginning Percussion for the district.

 A graduate of Hallsville High School, Ms. Berg attended Northwestern State University of Louisiana where she graduated magnum cum laude with a bachelor's in Music Education.
 At NSU Ms. Berg played in many ensembles including the Spirit of Northwestern Marching band, the Wind Ensemble, and Wind Symphony groups.